PSFs of coadded images: Formalism

 \irresponse{As we will see, the existence of a function $P_\text{coadd}(x,y)$ satisfying this condition puts quite strong requirements on the nature of the coaddition.
 For instance, it implies that any stellar (point-source) images must scale linearly with the flux of the delta-function source.
 This requirement is the origin of several tests we will carry out in Sections~\ref{sec:lin} and~\ref{sec:nonlin}.
 It also imposes requirements on extended sources, which we will explore further in Section~\ref{subsec:extended}.}

-Each image is presumed to have a spatially-varying background level $B_i(x,y)$ that has been subtracted prior to PSF measurement and coaddition.
-This background level may potentially be used to define a spatially-varying weight function for coaddition.
+Each image is presumed to have a constant background level $B_i$ that has been subtracted prior to PSF measurement and coaddition.
+In a realistic case, the background is spatially-varying, and should be represented as $B_i(x,y)$, but it typically varies on larger scales than the astronomical objects of interest, and can be modeled well using empirical methods.
+This background level may potentially be used to define a weight function for coaddition, whether constant across each image or spatially varying.
 Moreover, while not included explicitly as a separate term, each image is presumed to have noise \irresponse{(the specific form of which is irrelevant to the rest of this discussion)}.